 Saatchi Art’s “pencil paintings” category features a diverse array of pencil art which combine pencil (typically graphite) with various types of paint including watercolor, gouache, acrylic, and oil.
 We encourage you to discover examples of such works today!
 Simply browse through the many beautiful paintings with pencil below, created by some of the world’s top emerging artists.

 Pencil art techniques vary quite widely.
-Some artists may start by creating a pencil line drawing and then using paint to add depth and color to the two-dimensional image without obscuring the original pencil drawing underneath.
+Some artists may start by creating a pencil line digital and then using paint to add depth and color to the two-dimensional image without obscuring the original pencil digital underneath.
 Other painters may use graphite pencil to add contrasting textures, shades, lines, and hatchmarks to their painted works.

 Pencil Paintings have as many diverse subjects as the field of painting itself.
 For example, Saatchi Art’s online selection includes original and print pencil paintings of nature, flowers, love-themed pencil paintings, and more abstract pencil paintings.